Local Government Elections

 South Burnett electoral boundary maps for each divisional area are available on the ECQ website.

-If you are unsure which division you are in, visit the Australian Electoral Commission website to check your division by entering your name and address.
+If you are unsure which division you are in, visit the Electoral Commission Queensland (ECQ) website to check your division by entering your address.

 South Burnett division maps